thoughtspot/rest-api-sdk/sdks/typescript/DBTApi.md

 # **dbtConnection**
 > any dbtConnection(dbtConnectionRequest)

-  <span class=\"since-beta-tag\">Version: 9.8.0.cl or later</span>  Creates a DBT connection object in ThoughtSpot.
+  Version: 9.8.0.cl or later  Creates a DBT connection object in ThoughtSpot.
 Requires `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege or `DATAMANAGEMENT` (**Can manage data ThoughtSpot**) privilege.  #### About create DBT connection DBT connection in ThoughtSpot is used by the user to define DBT credentials for cloud .
 The API needs  embrace connection, embrace database name, DBT url ,import type, DBT account identifier , DBT project identifier, DBT access token and environment details to create a connection object.
 To know more about DBT, see ThoughtSpot Product Documentation.     #### Endpoint URL

 ### Example